voolyvex/shadow-worker/README.md

-# Shadow Worker Prototype
+# Shadow Worker

-A 2D game prototype built with Godot 4 and GDExtension (C++), with potential for 3D expansion.
+A 2D game prototype built with raylib, focusing on psychological horror and surreal environments.

 ## Requirements

-- Godot 4.3 (stable)
-- C++ compiler (Visual Studio 2019 or later for Windows)
+- C compiler (Visual Studio 2019 or later for Windows)
-- SCons build system
-- Godot C++ bindings (godot-cpp)
+- CMake 3.14 or later
+- raylib 4.5.0

 ## Setup